 Thung Nham Bird Park is a great example of eco-tourism done right.
 Located in the heart of the Trang An World Natural Heritage Complex, the massive joint UNESCO and Vietnamese “experiment” in conservation tourism, Thung Nham consists of several separate types of attractions.

 First and foremost Thung Nham Bird Park is, as the name suggests, an 18km² area set aside as a sanctuary and refuge for the many diverse species of both endemic and migratory birds that visit northern South East Asia.
-Over 50,000 birds and 40+ species use this rich, lush environment home and many more as a stop off on their regular migration paths.
+Over 50,000 birds and 40+ species use this rich, lush environment home and many more utilize the area as a stop off on their regular migration paths.
 Of particular note are cranes, storks, bitterns, herons, Eurasian teals, tropical starlings and several endangered species such as the Red Headed Crane, the Lesser Flamingo and the Oriental Pied Hornbill.

 Getting Around

 The walking route is at the forest’s edge and both sides of the road are covered with tall deciduous trees.
 After a visit to the lofty bird observatory, the best time to take to the forest is about 4-5 pm, when the cool afternoon winds causes the leaves to tremble like waves against the coast and flocks of birds make the journey back to their nests.
-The sight of hundreds of white crane wings against the sky, mixing with pink clouds of sunset is a beautiful natural “dance” that is a wonder to behold.
+The sight of hundreds of large white crane against the evening sky, mixing with pink clouds of sunset is a beautiful natural “dance” that is a wonder to behold.

 The bird garden offers visitors a spectacular mountain setting and a chance to get up close and personal with the Vietnamese forests.
-For those with the time and interest, resort style accomodation is available and as a premier wetland reserve, there is also the option of a guided boat tour which allows you, literally, to get off the “beaten path”.
+For those with the time and interest, resort style accommodation is available and as a premier wetland reserve, there is also the option of a guided boat tour which allows you, literally, to get off the “beaten path”.

 Note